10 Best Life Insurance Companies in Wyoming

 Key Terms

-Known as the Equality State, Wyoming captivates with its vast landscapes and unique charm as the least populous state in the U.S. In Cheyenne, the capital, 63,957 residents enjoy a serene atmosphere, perfect for those seeking tranquility amid expansive terrain.
+Wyoming, famously called the Equality State, captivates with its vast landscapes and unique charm as the least populous state in the U.S. In Cheyenne, the capital, 63,957 residents enjoy a serene atmosphere, ideal for those seeking tranquility amid expansive terrain.

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in the state of Wyoming is approximately 76.3 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Wyoming have been cancer, heart disease, and homicide.
 The homicide rate in Wyoming is about 4.9 homicides per 100,000 inhabitants, which is lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Wyoming, the 90th percentile income is currently $86,510.
 The median earnings in the state is roughly $45,890.
-Most financial advisors recommend obtaining a life insurance policy that covers your household for between 10X and 20X your yearly earnings.
+Most financial advisors recommend obtaining a life insurance policy that covers your household for between 10X and 20X your annual income.
 In Wyoming, this amounts to around $865,100 – $1,730,200 for most individuals.

 Show Me Life Insurance Companies